Paul Mathisen - Projects

 1. Impacts of wastewater effluent discharges on water quality - see description below under general project topic areas

-2. Water quality of urban streams - various topics - see description below under general project topic areas
+2. Projects Affiliated with the Boston Project Center - various potential topics - see description below under general project topic areas

 3. Fish passage - various topics - see description under general MQP topic areas